 Default and Secondary ZoneA zone can have another zone as default or secondary.
-In case no ad can be selected from the primary zone, the ad server will try to fetch ads from the default/secondary zone.
+In case no ad can be selected from the active primary zone, our ad server will try to fetch ads from the default/secondary zone.

 Chain of ZonesYou have the flexibility to create a chain of zones with several layers for a more advanced ad serving sequence.
 For example: